20 minutes Author: Shared-Use Mobility Center Date Launched/Enacted: May 11, 2021 Date Published: January 13, 2025

 5. Why are data specifications relevant for me?

-Whether you work at a transportation network company, a micromobility provider, or a transit agency, data specifications can help you to understand and relay accurate information to users, vendors and stakeholders.
-Much like a coding language, it is an accessible, well documented, and commonly understood tool that creates a connected and efficient mobility network.
+Whether you work at a transportation network company, a micromobility provider, or a transit agency, data specifications can help you to understand and relay accurate information to users, vendors, and stakeholders.
+Much like a coding language, they are accessible, well documented, and commonly understood tools that create a connected and efficient mobility network.

 6. Can data specifications promote equity?